 McHenry & Johnsburg

 In Illinois, abortion providers do not necessarily have to be licensed.
-Those that are not licensed are not subject to health and safety inspections.
-Even licensed clinics may not be regularly inspected.
-To check for recent inspection information, google “abortion clinic inspections in Illinois” and look for information on the provider you are considering.
+This is important to note because those that are not licensed are not subject to health and safety inspections.
+Moreover, even licensed clinics may not be regularly inspected.
+Therefore, it is up to you to carefully look into the clinic you choose.
+In order to check for recent inspection information, google “abortion clinic inspections in Illinois” and look for information on the provider you are considering.

-Does the doctor have admitting privileges at the nearest hospital?
-Risks are involved with any medical procedure.
-It is important that the clinic have a plan for any circumstance that may arise, even if it is rare.
+For instance, does the doctor have admitting privileges at the nearest hospital?
+Obviously, risks are involved with any medical procedure.
+Therefore, it is important that the clinic has a plan for any circumstance that may arise, even if it is rare.

 McHenry & Johnsburg